davelofa/Census6Pentachora/README.md

 ```
 print $q->SPHERE;
 ```
-but wiithout any preprocessing on the simplicial complex and depending on the polymake version it could take a considerable amount of time and resources.
+but without any preprocessing on the simplicial complex and depending on the polymake version it could take a considerable amount of time and resources.

 Alternatively you can also easily access the example through the Regina interface by selecting File→Import→Isomorphism Signature List.